tracykteal/msu_al340/README.md

 **Material by Paul Wilson, Milad Fatenejad, Sasha Wood, and Radhika Khetani for Software Carpentry http://http://software-carpentry.org/ **
 * Modified by Tracy Teal *

+## Objectives
+- What is the shell?
+- How do you access it?
+- An example of why it's great
+- How do you use it?
+  - Getting around the Unix file system
+  - looking at files
+  - manipulating files
+  - automating tasks
+- What is it good for?
+- Where are resources where I can learn more? (because the shell is awesome)

 ## What is the shell?

 The *shell* is a program that presents a command line interface